 In this course students learn how to build and manage entrepreneurial ventures.
-Specific topics include new venture creation, business devotement, finance for startups, and Marketing, Management and HR specific to new ventures.
+Specific topics include new venture creation, business development, finance for startups, and Marketing, Management and HR specific to new ventures.
 Students form and develop a new business idea, a business plan and operating agreement.
 Venture capital and other financing sources are also studied.
+3 credit hours.
+Pre-requisites: MGT 201 or equivalents, or permission of the instructor.